Euro zone bonds inch higher on ECB policy easing bets

-LONDON, Nov 1 (Reuters) - Euro zone bonds broadly edged higher on Friday, extending this week’s rise after a surprisingly sharp slowdown in euro zone inflation raised expectations that the European Central Bank may ease monetary policy further.
+LONDON, Nov 1 (Reuters) - Euro zone bonds broadly edged higher on Friday, extending this week’s rise after data showing a surprisingly sharp slowdown in euro zone inflation increased bets that the European Central Bank may ease monetary policy further.

-October inflation fell to 0.7 percent from 1.1 percent the previous month, well below the ECB’s target of just under 2 percent, data on Thursday showed.
-The shock was so great that it overshadowed a Federal Reserve statement that was perceived as less dovish than anticipated.
+The October inflation data, which came in way below the ECB target of just under 2 percent, offset the impact of forecast-beating U.S. data and a Federal Reserve statement on Wednesday that was perceived to be less dovish than anticipated.

 Short-term euro zone inflation gauges as measured by French breakeven rates, the yield spread between euro zone inflation-protected government bonds and equivalent nominal debt, have plumbed to July lows since the report.